-Living mulch made of peat moss also reduces the need for mowing and watering by slowing evaporation at ground level reducing landscaping water usage.
+Living mulch made of peat moss also reduces the need for mowing and watering by slowing evaporation at ground level, reducing landscaping water usage.

-Peat moss is usually available in compressed bales four feet wide by six feet long by four inches thick; however, it may also be available loose like regular mulch.
+Peat moss is usually available in compressed bales four feet wide by six feet long by four inches thick; however, it may also be loose like regular mulch.
 One cubic yard covers 28 square feet with a four-inch depth.

 Bark Landscaping Mulch

-Bark landscaping mulch is one of the most popular landscaping materials because it looks natural, reduces landscaping maintenance requirements, expands landscaped bed space and protects landscaped areas against weeds.
+Bark landscaping mulch is one of the most popular landscaping materials because it looks natural, reduces maintenance requirements, expands landscaped bed space and protects landscaped areas against weeds.

 This mulch also adds nutrients to soil quality that aids plant growth, but it doesn't stay in a place like other landscaping material choices.
-It can be blown around by wind or carried away on water runoff.
+It can be blown around by wind or carried away by water runoff.

 Bark landscaping mulch decomposes quickly and is not as environmentally friendly as other landscaping materials.
 Over time, it can affect drainage and soil quality, so it should only be used as landscaping mulch for single projects or short landscaping periods.

-Bark landscaping mulch is usually available in compressed bales four feet wide by six feet long by four inches thick; however, it may also be available loose like regular mulch.
+Bark landscaping mulch is usually available in compressed bales four feet wide by six feet long by four inches thick; however, it may also be loose like regular mulch.
 One cubic yard covers 28 square feet with a four-inch depth.